Designing a home is like one of those Cosmo quizzes from the ’80’s. You remember those, right? This is from one called

 Tip 2: STOP Playing the Field & Set a Date Already!

 STOP LOOKING!!!
 If I could put that in flashing red lights I would.
 Why?
-Much like “playing the field” you’re never going to commit to a good plan if you’re still out there looking.
+Much like “playing the field” you’re never going to commit to a good plan for designing a home if you’re still out there looking.
 The latest shiny, pretty thing will pop up in your feed and you will second guess your choices, thereby questioning the plan.
 You’re going to end up frustrated and confused.
 Trust me.
 The only solution is to stop looking.

 In fact, you should set a “stop looking date” for yourself.
 That date should occur long before you start to take action on the project.
 This can mean different things based on the professional with whom you’ve decided to work.
 If you’re working directly with a contractor, you will want to have very specific selections made because they may not have the time or desire to make these choices for you.
 If you are working with an interior designer, you may just want to have some basic ideas of what you want.
 While we love to be pointed in the right direction, most designers assume that you have consulted us because you want something better than you could design on your own.
 We usually have the expectation of being the creative authority on the project.